freddymia/help-desk-web/README.md

-# Help Desk - Practical Exercise - React
+# Help Desk - Practical Exercise

 This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).